Introduction

 4. Carbon budget solution (or CO2 price responsiveness)

-Steps (2)-(3) are initially run with the CO2 price from the previous milestone year.
-After completion, run dispatch with a CO2 budget equal to the user prescribed level (if it exists), and record the resulting CO2 price (dual solution of the CO2 constraint).
-If CO2 price is less than zero then re-run dispatch without the budget constraint and set CO2 price to zero.
-Alternatively, a user might specify a CO2 price for the whole time horizon, and no carbon budget, in which case the model runs dispatch with the specified carbon price relating to each milestone year in steps (2)-(3) and no further processing is needed here.
+Where a CO2 budget or price is specified, steps (2)-(3) are initially run with the CO2 price from the previous milestone year.
+After completion, we run dispatch with a CO2 budget equal to the user prescribed level (if it exists) for the new milestone year, and record the resulting CO2 price (dual solution of the CO2 constraint).
+If the CO2 price is less than zero then re-run dispatch without the budget constraint and set CO2 price to zero.
+Alternatively, a user might specify a CO2 price for all or part of the time horizon, and no carbon budget, in which case the model runs dispatch with the specified carbon price relating to each milestone year in steps (2)-(3) and no further processing is needed here.

-Using the CO2 price from step (4), run dispatch again (note this is not needed if running dispatch with the CO2 budget found a solution, because that will be the correct system dispatch).
-This determines the prices and final commodity consumption and production for the present milestone year, record results.
-Use these prices and perform steps (2) and (3) above for the next milestone year, alongside calculated prices for any commodities not present in the system (as per step 2.5).
+The dispatch solution from step (4) determines the prices and final commodity consumption and production for the present milestone year, and we record these results.
+We use these prices and perform steps (2) and (3) above for the next milestone year, alongside calculated prices for any commodities not present in the system (as per step 2.5).

 The model then moves to the next milestone time period and repeats the process, beginning with prices from the last-solved time period.
 This process continues until the end of the time horizon is reached.